Underneath Loki’s skin, his pulse still beats.

 It turns out Loki was wrong.
 It’s Thor.

-Thor is walking into the room and though he doesn’t do it with the same confidence he used to, there’s something in his eyes, like kindling that might catch fire.
+Thor is walking into the room and though he doesn’t do it with the same confidence he might’ve done in the years gone past, there’s something in his eyes, like kindling that might catch fire.

 If Thor’s surprised by Valkyrie’s presence, he doesn’t show it.
 He addresses them both: “I need to find passage to Iceland.”